Our Most Inspiring Before & After Makeovers

 A bulky sofa, loveseat, and chair filled the space in front of the windows.

 The dining table and four open-backed chairs anchor the expanse of glass, allowing the commanding view of Lake Hamilton to take center stage.
-“After that, it just made sense to put the seating areas in the middle of the room,” Kevin says.
+“After that, it just made sense to put the seating areas in the middle of the room,” homeowner Kevin Walsh says.

 The existing bedroom was small, dark, and contained odd furnishings that were out of proportion.